Considerations for Safe & Healthy Travel Overseas:

 5. Last minute travellers are usually best advised to have part of the vaccination regime rather than none.
 For example, Hepatitis A vaccination works almost immediately ( virtually same day as travelling to the airport ) , Typhoid vaccination takes at least one week to be effective, Rabies vaccine even if given on an incomplete basis will avoid post bite need immunoglobulin treatment and assist should there be delay in post exposure doses.

-7. Yellow Fever vaccination Certificate is valid for 10 years, but exemptions can be provided for certain travellers (see above).
+7. Yellow fever vaccination certificate is a mandatory requirement for some Countries, exemptions can be provided for certain travelers.

 9. Recommended contents of a travel kit include: antinauseant, antidiarrhoeal, oral rehydration, antibiotic such as norfloxacin or Azithromycin (when travelling to Thailand or India), EpiPen if there is a history of anyphalaxis, Thrush treatment for women taking doxycycline as an antimalarial, Soframycin drops for those at risk of tropical ear eg, surfers.